Second Happy Time: U-boats in the Caribbean and the Gulf of Mexico

 The tanker Pennsylvania Sun torpedoed by on 15 July 1942 (was saved and returned to service in 1943).

 The second wave of Type IX boats had arrived in North American waters, and the third wave (Operation Neuland) had reached its patrol area off the oil ports of the Caribbean.
 With such easy pickings and all Type IX boats already committed, Dönitz began sending shorter-range Type VIIs to the US East Coast as well.
 This required extraordinary measures: cramming every conceivable space with provisions, some even filling the fresh water tanks with diesel oil, and crossing the Atlantic at very low speed on a single engine to conserve fuel.

 In the United States there was still no concerted response to the attacks.
-Responsibility rested with Admiral King, but he was preoccupied with the Japanese onslaught in the Pacific.
-Admiral Andrews' North Atlantic Coastal Frontier was expanded to take in South Carolina and renamed the Eastern Sea Frontier (ESF), but most of the ships and aircraft needed remained under the command of Admiral Royal E. Ingersoll, Commander-in-Chief, Atlantic Fleet, who was often at sea and unavailable to make decisions.
+Responsibility rested with King, but he was preoccupied with the Japanese onslaught in the Pacific.
+Andrews' North Atlantic Coastal Frontier was expanded to take in South Carolina and renamed the Eastern Sea Frontier (ESF), but most of the ships and aircraft needed remained under the command of Admiral Royal E. Ingersoll, Commander-in-Chief, Atlantic Fleet, who was often at sea and unavailable to make decisions.
 Rodger Winn's detailed weekly U-boat situation reports from the Submarine Tracking Room in London were available but ignored.
-By April, Allied forces along the US east coast included 80 small patrol ships in the USN Eastern Sea Frontier, 160 US aircraft, 24 RN ASW trawlers, and one British Coastal Command squadron.
+By April, Allied forces along the US east coast included 80 small patrol ships in the ESF, 160 US aircraft, 24 RN ASW trawlers, and one British Coastal Command squadron.
 By British and Canadian standards these were enough to begin convoying, but no comprehensive convoy system was implemented that month.
 Instead, on 1 April the US implemented a partial convoy system where convoys moved along the coast in short hops, moving during daytime and stopping in protected anchorages during nights; these were slow and ineffective.

 Coastal forces were reinforced from the Mid-Ocean Escort Force (MOEF) before March.
 The US contribution to the MOEF fell to part of one group.
 Five RCN corvettes were withdrawn to escort the new Boston-Halifax convoys, the first convoys along the American seaboard.
-In April, a Royal Navy (RN) group redeployed to the Caribbean to defend tankers.
+In April, a RN group redeployed to the Caribbean to defend tankers.
 The RCN attempted to reinforce the MOEF by using training ships in supporting roles.